Danielle Trotta: Life and career

 In 2012, Trotta moved into a co-host role, and presented Speed's coverage of that year's NASCAR Sprint Awards Ceremony from Las Vegas.
 She also hosted various specials devoted to NASCAR, along with Supercross and MotoGP events throughout 2014.
 Since 2015, Trotta has been the host of NASCAR RaceDay for Xfinity Series races, and in the same year, made her début as a sideline reporter for coverage of the game between the Arizona Cardinals and Cleveland Browns on Fox NFL.

 On February 13, 2017, Trotta tweeted that she would be leaving NASCAR Race Hub to pursue other opportunities.
 A few hours later a press conference was held to announce that Shannon Spake would take over Trotta's duties as co-host of NASCAR Race Hub and host of the Xfinity Series edition of NASCAR RaceDay on Saturdays.
 She told The Charlotte Observer in 2022 that she left Fox Sports because she did not want to be typecast as a "the NASCAR girl".
-In 2019, Trotta joined NBC Sports’ NASCAR coverage as host of the “Victory Lap” post-race show for select Cup Series races.
+In 2019, Trotta joined NBC Sports' NASCAR coverage as host of the "Victory Lap" post-race show for select Cup Series races.

 On August 3, 2020, Trotta, along with many other NBC Sports Boston on-air personalities, were released from the network due to decisions made by parent company NBCUniversal.

 In 2022 and 2023, Trotta hosted the television series My Dream Car! on the Fox Business cable news channel, and on the Fox Nation subscription video on demand service, where "Families find, buy and restore a car as a surprise for their loved ones."

+In 2025, Trotta returned to NASCAR on TV as the pre and post-race show host for Amazon Prime's new coverage starting that year.